-He can be restrained when the kids play noisy, energetic games which are not improved by his joining in, and he has a secure familiar bed which can be taken in the car and on holiday or a secure place to stay when visiting relatives of friends
+Your pup can be restrained when the kids play noisy, energetic games, which are not improved by his joining in.
+He will have a secure familiar bed which can be taken in the car and on holiday or a secure place to stay when visiting relatives or friends.

 A dog which is carefully introduced to a crate usually finds it a pleasant and secure place to be, so it is worth spending some time over the introduction process.

-- Your dog should never be left in a crate for more than a couple of hours, except overnight.
-Please remember not to lock you puppy in overnight, until at the earliest 12 weeks of age.
+Your dog should never be left in a crate for more than a couple of hours, except overnight.
+Please remember not to lock your puppy in overnight, until 12 weeks of age.
 I recommend using a playpen to allow the puppy room to move about and play.
 With the added safety of controlling him when he is teething and learning toilet training.
 He could be teething up to a year old.

 This keeps your possessions safe and the pup away from harm such as electric cables or other dangerous objects.
 Then a (2) Playpen with the crate inside is a must.
 Other information can be found on my site at (3) Puppy Crying at Night, and (4) Toilet Training With A Crate